Lab Setup and Introduction

 rw WorkflowAdministration

-This output is showing that you have unrestricted access to the RHACS product. these permissions can be seen in the RHACS Access Control tab that we will review later.
+This output shows that you have unrestricted access to the RHACS product.
+These permissions can be seen in the RHACS Access Control tab that we will review later.

 RHACS access control